davilayang/learning-resources/ml-algos/classification/SVM.md

       + as $C$ increases, margin widens and more mis-classifications
 3. The relationship between $C$ and $\lambda$ is: $C = \frac{1}{\lambda}$, or more precisely: $C = \frac{1}{2n\lambda}$

-&nbsp;&nbsp;&nbsp;&nbsp; The second forumulation removes the non-differentiable $\max$ function and allows the optimization to be solved using quadratic programming, it's called _primal problem_ of SVM.
+The second forumulation removes the non-differentiable $\max$ function and allows the optimization to be solved using quadratic programming, it's called _primal problem_ of SVM.

 #### Hinge Loss

 [Hinge-loss, wikipedia](https://en.wikipedia.org/wiki/Hinge_loss)
-&nbsp;&nbsp;&nbsp;&nbsp; The hinge loss is used for "maximum-margin" classification, most notably for support vector machines.
+The hinge loss is used for "maximum-margin" classification, most notably for support vector machines.
 For an intended output $y_i = [+1, -1]$ and a classifier score $y, y \in R$, the hinge-loss of the prediction $y$ is defined as:

 + $\ell(y) = \max(0, 1 - y_i \cdot y)$
   + $y_i = [+1, -1]$, i.e. the label for each $i$ observation